Skip to content

 24. 'A'

-HarleyEarl replied to HarleyEarl's post in a topic in The Lounge
+HarleyEarl replied to HarleyEarl's topic in The Lounge

 I always liked the look of the rear mounted antenna, seemed to look classy.
 I've heard the word aerial used sometimes, but seems very rare.